Supreme Court Litigation Clinic

 Unlike other Stanford clinics, which concentrate on one substantive area of the law, the Supreme Court clinic focuses on the wide range of legal issues decided by the nation’s highest court.
 In the past several terms, the clinic has represented a wide variety of clients, such as: workers raising claims under federal anti-discrimination laws, the Civil Service Reform Act, and the Fair Labor Standards Act; criminal defendants with constitutional claims under the Fourth, Fifth, Sixth, and Eighth Amendments; and various public interest and trade associations, ranging from the California Medical Association, to the National School Boards Association, to the National Women’s Law Center.
 The clinic also has been involved in cases concerning the free exercise of religion, bankruptcy law, the Voting Rights Act, the First Amendment’s Free Speech Clause, and international treaties.

 The clinic has compiled a record at both the certiorari and merits stages that would be the envy of any appellate practice.
-Over the past six years, the clinic has represented parties as lead counsel in over three dozen cases on the merits, winning a substantial majority of those cases.
+Over the past ten years, the clinic has represented parties as lead counsel in over fifty cases on the merits, winning a substantial majority of those cases.
 The clinic also has secured victories for clients by defeating petitions for certiorari filed by the U.S. Solicitor General, state attorneys general, and prominent businesses.

 Students work on briefs and other filings, participate in moots for oral arguments, meet with Court personnel and reporters, and get a real feel for how the High Court operates.
 The clinic is known as particularly writing-intensive; students typically work in shifting teams to produce at least two briefs over the course of a quarter.
 Clinic alumni have gone on to a variety of clerkships, public-interest fellowships, positions in the Department of Justice, and jobs at private law firms.